 (This is a list of chemical stability only.
-It does not constitute approval for use in the processing of foods, drugs, cosmepbarmaceuticals, and ingestible chemicals).
-Locitie sealants are not recommended for use in pure oxygen or chlorine environments or in conjunction with strong oxidizing agentplasive reaction can result.
+It does not constitute approval for use in the processing of food, drugs, cosmetics, pharmaceuticals, and ingestible chemicals.)
+Loctife sealants are not recommended for use in pure oxygen or chlorine environments or in conjunction with strong oxidizing agents, an explosive reaction can result.